School Policy Guide

 Progress reports as discussed above, are completed by the teacher and mailed home only if indicated by parent on disclosure statements on the electronic enrollment forms.

-Report cards are issued approximately every 9 weeks (4 times a year).
-Students and parents are encouraged to monitor student progress throughout the quarter via the Parent Portal on IC.
+Grades are posted at weeks 4, 9, 13 and semester (4 times a semester).
+Students and parents are encouraged to monitor student progress throughout the quarter via the Parent Portal on Infinite Campus.

 When parents/guardians are divorced or separated, both have the right to receive information on their child’s progress unless the court has ruled otherwise.
 Please stop by your SLC office to confirm communication or arrangements in these situations.
-Grade reports will only be mailed home if indicated by a parent on disclosure statements on the electronic enrollment form.
+Progress reports may be viewed electronically using the Infinite Campus student/parent Portal.

 Freshmen = 6.5 credits total year